AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/ajo-b2c/module3.3/ex5.md

 In this exercise, you'll use your decision to personalize the delivery of an email and SMS.

 Go to **Journeys**.
-Find the journey you created in exercise 7.2, which is named `--demoProfileLdap-- - Account Creation Journey`.
+Find the journey you created in exercise 7.2, which is named `--aepUserLdap-- - Account Creation Journey`.
 Click your journey to open it.

 ![Journey Optimizer](./images/emailoffer1.png)